cylarez/sync-folder/README.md

 SSE will be used to push events to connected clients.
 Other solutions (WebSocket, gRPC) require libraries, moreover we only need one connection established between client/ server for the server to be able to push updates.
 Other requests (download and upload files can be regular HTTP requests)

-Like WebSocket, SSE is using HTTP 1.1 but is less complex to implement.
+Like WebSocket, SSE is using HTTP 1.1 but is less complex to implement from scratch.

 ### Data interchange format: JSON
 Will allow to share basic structure in every languages without using any libraries.